kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Restarting and Reattaching Debug Containers

 Debug Containers will never be restarted automatically.
-It is possible to replace a Debug Container that has exited by re-using a Debug Container name.
-It is an error to attempt to replace a Debug Container that is still running, which is detected by both the API server and the kubelet.
+It is possible to "restart" a Debug Container by by re-using the name of a Debug Container that has exited.
+It is an error to re-use the name of a Debug Container that is still running, which is detected by API server validation.

 One can reattach to a Debug Container using `kubectl attach`.
 When supported by a runtime, multiple clients can attach to a single debug container and share the